 The well density is within the ranges presented in DWR's guidance.
 Table 4-3 shows the density of wells by principal aquifer, with three following figures showing the variability in well density across the Subbasin: Figure 4-2 for the Above Corcoran Clay Principal Aquifer, Figure 4-3 for the Below Corcoran Clay Principal Aquifer and Figure 4-4 for the Outside Corcoran Clay Principal Aquifer.
-The density of wells in the Above Corcoran Clay Principal Aquifer (42.1 wells/100 mi) and Below Corcoran Clay (32.32 wells/100 mi) are somewhat lower roughly half of than the density of wells in the Outside Corcoran Clay (4.94 wells/100 mi).
-These densities are lower than those what is recommended by Sophocleous (1983) and Hopkins (1994) but are within the ranges of Heath (1976) and exceed (for Above and Outside Corcoran Clay Principal Aquifers) Hopkins (1994). -and are Overall, the densities are considered sufficient to characterize conditions in most of the Subbasin.
+The density of wells in the Above Corcoran Clay Principal Aquifer (4.1 wells/100 mi2) and Below Corcoran Clay (3.2 wells/100 mi2) are somewhat lower than the density of wells in the Outside Corcoran Clay (4.9 wells/100 mi2).
+These densities are lower than what is recommended by Sophocleous (1983) but are within the ranges of Heath (1976) and exceed (for Above and Outside Corcoran Clay Principal Aquifers) Hopkins (1994).
+Overall, the densities are considered sufficient to characterize conditions in most of the Subbasin.
 Spatial data gaps are acknowledged and described further in Section 4.5.6.